Brett Connolly: Washington Capitals

-Unable to live up to his draft expectations with the Lightning and the Bruins, Connolly as a restricted free agent was not tendered a contract by Boston.
-On July 1, 2016, Connolly signed to a one-year contract as a free agent with the Washington Capitals.
+Unable to live up to his draft expectations with the Lightning and the Bruins, Connolly, a restricted free agent, was not tendered a contract by Boston.
+On July 1, 2016, Connolly signed a one-year contract as a free agent with the Washington Capitals.
 On July 1, 2017, he signed a two-year contract extension with the Capitals.

 In his first season with Washington, Connolly recorded a career-high 15 goals while appearing in 68 games.
 The following season, in 2017–18, he equaled that career best in goals while also recording a career-high 27 points.
 He appeared in all 24 playoff games for the Capitals in 2018 while scoring six goals and three assists, including the primary assist on Lars Eller's Stanley Cup-winning goal with 7:37 left in the third period of Game 5 of the 2018 Stanley Cup Finals.

 Florida Panthers

-On July 1, 2019, having left the Capitals as a free agent after three seasons, Connolly was signed to a four-year, $14 million contract by the Florida Panthers.
+On July 1, 2019, having left the Capitals as a free agent after three seasons, Connolly signed a four-year, $14 million contract with the Florida Panthers.
 In his first year with the Panthers in the 2019–20 season, Connolly contributed with 19 goals and 33 points through 69 regular season games.
 He was scoreless in 4 qualifying playoff games, in a series defeat to the New York Islanders.

-In the following pandemic delayed 2020–21 season, Connolly struggled to repeat his offensive totals, producing just 2 goals and 4 points through 21 games before he was placed on waivers by the Panthers and assigned to the taxi squad.
+In the following pandemic-delayed 2020–21 season, Connolly struggled to repeat his offensive totals, producing just 2 goals and 4 points through 21 games before he was placed on waivers by the Panthers and assigned to the taxi squad.